Commencing or returning to self-employment

 1 |

-Francis is in receipt of JobSeeker Payment (JSP), is regarded as a computer whiz and has a good idea for setting up a computer consultancy business.
+Francis is in receipt of JobSeeker Payment (JSP).
+Francis is regarded as a computer whiz and has a good idea for setting up a computer consultancy business.
 Francis wants to know about available assistance.
 An appointment should be booked with a Service Officer for Francis to discuss available options.

 Things to discuss with Francis

-- Advise Francis that the mutual obligation requirements must still be satisfied if they remain on JSP and operate a business at the same time, unless the self-employment can be approved as an activity to fully meet the mutual obligation requirements
+Mutual obligation requirements must still be satisfied if Francis remains on JSP and operates a business at the same time, unless the self-employment can be approved as an activity to fully meet the mutual obligation requirements

-- Offer information on state based small business organisations
+Offer information about state based small business organisations

 Actions to take for Francis